-When you need a criminal lawyer in Wisconsin, you want to make sure that you retain the help of attorneys who know the law and know how to present the best possible defense for you.
+When you need a violent crimes attorney in Wisconsin, you want to make sure that you violent crime lawyers who know the law and know how to present the best possible domestic violence defense for you.
 At Birdsall Obear & Associates, we’ve gained credibility and respect defending the rights of thousands of clients.
-Our success speaks for itself, with an acquittal rate three times higher than the state average and four times the national average!
+Our success as Wisconsin's top violent crime lawyers speaks for itself, with an acquittal rate three times higher than the state average and four times the national average!

 The crime of battery occurs whenever a person

 Sentencing for a battery conviction depends on the criminal battery charge sought by the prosecuting attorney, which is directly related to the “Degree of Harm Intended,” and the “Degree of Harm Resulted.”